June 20, 2019

 When it comes to replacing a component in your vehicle like your windshield wipers, you may find yourself in a debate on whether or not you should be purchasing OEM or aftermarket windshield wipers.
 OEM is short for Original Equipment Manufacturer, meaning that they are made by the same factory that your car’s original parts were made from.

 Knowing the differences between OEM and aftermarket will help guide you to make the right decision!

 The Difference Between OEM Windshield Wipers And Aftermarket Windshield Wipers

-What Aftermarket wiper blades can start leaving your windshield like after a bit of use.
-The streaks appear after a while because the blade was not build specifically for your windshield:
+Aftermarket wiper blades can start leaving streaks on your windshield after a bit of use.
+The streaks appear after a while because the blade was not built specifically for your windshield:

 Because OEM windshield wipers are made by the manufacturer, they are fit to the specifications of the particular make and model of your car.
 They are made to fit perfectly, but that may mean they could cost a little more money as a result.